axewater/sharewarez/README.md

 # Welcome to SharewareZ App
-SharewareZ revolutionizes the way you organize and enjoy your game collection.
+SharewareZ transforms any game folder into a dynamic, searchable library.
+With IGDB integration, it indexes games and adds cover images, screenshots, and metadata for easy filtering.
+Plus, you can invite friends to download games from your library.

-At its core, SharewareZ is an innovative library and sharing application designed to transform a simple folder of games into a dynamic, richly detailed game library.
-By leveraging the power of the IGDB (Internet Game Database), SharewareZ not only indexes your game names but also enriches them with cover images, screenshots, and a wealth of metadata.
-This enhancement allows for an unparalleled filtering experience, making it effortless to discover and engage with the game you're in the mood for.
-Dive into SharewareZ and reimagine your digital game library.
+[SharewareZ promotes legal use of its application]

 Features Overview
 1. User Authentication